 Groupset: Shimano with Rotor cranks

-A big change for the South African team which switches from Cervelo to BMC this season so sprinter Mark Cavendish will have to swap his long-time Cervelo S5 for the Swiss company’s new Timemachine aero road bike, which is only available with disc brakes.
+A big change for the South African team which switches from Cervelo to BMC this season so sprinter Mark Cavendish will have to swap his long-time Cervelo S5 for the Swiss company’s new Timemachine aero road bike (picture below), which is only available with disc brakes.
+That didn't stop Edvald Boasson Hagen winning the first stage of the Criterium du Dauphine.

-The team will continue to pair Shimano Dura-Ace Di2 groupsets with Rotor cranks and Enve wheels
+The BMC up top is the Teammachine and it's the all-round race bike that'll see most action this season.
+Equipment will be Shimano Dura-Ace Di2 groupsets with Rotor cranks and Enve wheels

 EF Education First